yfsun0920/DH110-2023Spring/Assignments/A04/README.md

 ## Purpose of UX Storytelling

+- The purpose of UX storytelling in this family fitness app is to create a narrative that illustrates how the family fitness app can be used to achieve the goals and motivations of each persona.
+By incorporating the different personas' needs, desires, and frustrations into a relatable story, UX storytelling can create empathy for the designer to better understand users and create a more user-friendly experience.

-The purpose of UX storytelling in the family fitness project is to create a more engaging, intuitive, and user-centric experience for the app's users.
-By crafting relatable narratives focused on the needs, motivations, and goals of the target personas, the designer can better empathize with the users and understand the challenges they face.
-These stories provide valuable insights and context, guiding the design process and helping to create solutions that resonate with more users.
-The storytelling helps to ensure that the project effectively solves problems for users, fostering stronger family connections and promoting healthier lifestyles.
+- UX storytelling also helps the designer to identify potential pain points and improve the user journey by highlighting areas where users may encounter frustration.
+The stories provide valuable insights and context, guiding the design process and helping to create solutions that resonate with users.

 ## Design Features
 1. Display daily fitness data of all family members (eg.how many steps walked, calories moved, minutes of exercise)